-The School of Nursing was founded in 1909 and became India's first college of nursing offering BSc in 1946.
+Additional information The School of Nursing was founded in 1909 and became India's first college of nursing offering BSc in 1946.
 The medical course started in 1918 (LMP Course for women only) and was upgraded to a Medical College in 1942, admitting men from 1947.
-In addition to training health care professionals and doing community outreach, the College undertakes a variety of research activities - whether aimed at gaining knowledge of the fundamental basis of health and disease, improving interventions, or optimizing the use of resources.
+In addition to training health care professionals and doing community outreach, the College undertakes a variety of research activities aimed at gaining knowledge of the fundamental basis of health and disease, improving interventions, and optimizing the use of resources.